openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/islaMagnaOfCalleja
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Isla magna of Calleja' is a regional part of brain.
-It is part of the island of Calleja.
+   :definition: Is a regional part of brain.
+Is part of the island of Calleja. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023868) ('is_a' and 'relationship')]
-   :description: A profile (typically representing a sequence alignment) derived from a matrix of nucleotide (or amino acid) counts per position that reflects information content at each position.
+   :description: Regional part of telencephalon; the most prominent of the islands of Calleja located medially in the nucleus accumbens (adapted from Braininfo.org). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0023868)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105729
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0023868#isla-magna-of-calleja-1
    :name: isla magna of Calleja